oscfcommunity/GCCD2024/Attendee_Handbook.md

 - 🎟️ Your event ticket (digital or printed)
 - 💼 Business cards for networking
-- 💻 Laptop (for workshops, if applicable)
+- 💻 Laptop (not necessary)
 - 🔌 Chargers and power banks
+- 😊 And a happy face!

 ## Code of Conduct